cloudacademypilot/azure-cosmos-db-app-dev/steps/05_build-a-simple-net-console-app/documentation.md

    ```sh
    Read Candies, HERSHEY''S POT OF GOLD Almond Bar
    ```
-## Write a single Document in Azure Cosmos DB Using UpsertItemAsync
+## Write a single Document in Azure Cosmos DB Using UpsertItemAsync(Point Write)

 UpsertItemAsync allows a single item to be write from Cosmos DB by its ID.
 In Azure Cosmos DB, this is the most efficient method of writing a single document.